aetweedie/Hartalex-Known-Theme/README.md

-Known-Themes-Lucky
+Hartalex-Known Theme
 ==================

-A theme for Known based on Solo
+A Known theme for hartalex.com